A 40% off sale for the large Math Mammoth bundles at Homeschool Buyers Club. The offer expires on 3/31/2023.

 Image by www.flickr.com/photos/sveinhal/

-If you are teaching a student who struggles in math, you probably already have an idea which math topics are difficult for him or her, but knowing for sure is much better than guesswork.
+If your student struggles, you probably already have an idea which math topics are difficult for him or her, but knowing for sure is better.
 By testing you can be sure to find all the weak areas.
 This is important because mathematics builds upon earlier concepts.

 Please note you're not using the tests to necessarily find out what grade level the student is in (though you can), but to pinpoint the exact areas of math that he or she needs help with.
 So look at the test results closely, question by question.

-To find out exactly what the student does not understand, administer several tests from neighboring grade levels, or ask the student to complete problems on certain topics only in the lower level tests.
+You can even administer several tests from neighboring grade levels, or ask the student to complete only sections in the lower level tests.
 Stress to the student that the test is for evaluation purposes, not for giving grades.

 2. Make a list of topics

 Once you know the topics where the student struggles, make a list of them.
-If there are only a few, then it is fairly easy to fill in the gaps: simply use Math Mammoth Blue Series books or other math materials to address those areas.
+If there are only a few, then it is fairly easy to fill in the gaps: simply use Math Mammoth Blue Series books to address those areas.

 The Blue Series books are worktexts, which means that they contain both the explanations (the "text") and the problems (the "work").
-Each book deals with one area of math, such as place value, addition & subtraction, multiplication tables, multi-digit multiplication, long division, measuring, clock, money, geometry, fractions, decimals, proportions, percent, integers, statistics, and so on.
+Each book deals with one area of math, such as place value, addition & subtraction, multiplication tables, multi-digit multiplication, long division, measuring, clock, money, geometry, fractions, decimals, proportions, percent, integers, equations, geometry, statistics, and so on.
 In other words, the books are topical.
-They cover all the topics in grades 1-6 and some in grade 7.
+They cover all the math topics in grades 1-8.
 See a full list of the books and the topics here.

-The Blue Series books are sold as downloads with very affordable prices ($2 - $7), and are also available as printed copies.
+The Blue Series books are sold as downloads with very affordable prices, and they are also available as printed copies.
 Download lots of free samples from these links, and see for yourself!

 MathMammoth_Samples_Blue_Series_grades_1-3.zip